Vital Records Online

 required documents

-What Documents Are Required to Order State of Idaho Birth Certificates?
+What Documents Are Required to Order an Idaho Birth Certificate?

 Applicants must provide proof of identity to the Idaho DHW-BVR when requesting certified copies of birth records.
 Accepted forms of identification include state-issued driver's licenses and U.S. passports.
 IDHW-BVR also accepts notarized applications instead of submitting an ID.
 The table below displays the information and documents required to order a birth certificate in Idaho.